-Pupils should understand the benefits of healthy relationships to their mental wellbeing and self-respect.
+University of Birmingham School believes that pupils and students should understand the benefits of healthy relationships to their mental wellbeing and self-respect.
 Through gaining the knowledge of what a healthy relationship is like, they can be empowered to identify when relationships are unhealthy.
 They should be taught that unhealthy relationships can have a lasting, negative impact on mental wellbeing.

-Internet safety should also be addressed.
-Pupils should be taught the rules and principles for keeping safe online.
+University of Birmingham School believes that internet safety should also be addressed.
+Pupils and students should be taught the rules and principles for keeping safe online.
 This will include how to recognise risks, harmful content and contact, and how and to whom to report issues.
 Pupils should have a strong understanding of how data is generated, collected, shared and used online, for example, how personal data is captured on social media or understanding the way that businesses may exploit the data available to them.

-Some pupils are also exposed to harmful behaviours online, and via other forms of media, which may normalise violent sexual behaviours.
+Some pupils and students are also exposed to harmful behaviours online, and via other forms of media, which may normalise violent sexual behaviours.
 A focus on healthy relationships and broader Relationships Education can help young people understand acceptable behaviours in relationships.

-We are developing the curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so pupils are fully informed and don't seek answers online.
+If pupils and students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so pupils are fully informed and don't seek answers online.